rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 }
 {% endhighlight %}

-Using this list we can find the most frequently occurring uninterrupted conjunction chains, along with the number of times they occured in the text:
+Using this list we can find the most frequently occurring uninterrupted conjunction chains, along with the number of times they occurred in the text:

 | Conjunction Triples |  | Conjunction Quadruples |  | Conjunction Quintuples |  |
 |-:|:-|-:|:-|-:|:-|